hawaijar/iamlearningspring/README.md

 As you can see above, the 'name' property (or member variable) is initialized using the *Setter method* where as the "color" property is initialized using the *constructor* method.

 Pretty similar.
 That's it!

+In the next module, we'll start moving into **Application Context** based factory method. *Application Context* based configuration is a superset of plain *Bean factory* method.
+It adds additonal features on top of the current BeanFactory method.

+So, whatever we hvae seen so far, they're well applicable to *Apllication Context* as well.
+We'll discuss that in detail in the next module.